jatinchowdhury18/RTNeural/README.md

 A lightweight neural network inferencing engine written in C++.
-This library was designed with the intention of being used in real-time audio processing, but may be useful for other tasks as well.
+This library was designed with the intention of being used in real-time systems, specifically real-time audio processing.

 Currently supported layers: